-- (1) Copies of all objections, comments or representations lodged with a Municipality must be provided to the applicant within 14 days after the closing date for public comment together with a notice informing the applicant of its rights in terms of this section. - (2) The applicant may, within a period of 30 days from the date of the provision of the objections, comments or representations, submit written reply thereto with the Municipality and must serve a copy thereof on all the parties that have submitted objections, comments or representations. - (3) The applicant may before the expiry of the 30 day period referred to in subsection (2), apply to the Municipality for an extension of the period with a further period of 14 days to lodge a written reply. - (4) If the applicant does not submit comments within the period of 30 days or within an additional period 14 of days if applied for, the applicant is considered to have no comment. - (5) If as a result of the objections, comments or representations lodged with a Municipality, additional information regarding the application are required by the Municipality, the information must be supplied within the further period as may be agreed upon between the applicant and the Municipality. - (6) If the applicant does not provide the information within the timeframes contemplated in subsection (5), section 88(2) to (5) with the necessary changes, applies.
+- (2) The applicant may, within a period of 28 days from the date of the provision of the objections, comments or representations, submit written reply thereto with the Municipality and must serve a copy thereof on all the parties that have submitted objections, comments or representations. - (3) The applicant may before the expiry of the 28 day period referred to in subsection (2), apply to the Municipality for an extension of the period with a further period of 14 days to lodge a written reply. - (4) If the applicant does not submit comments within the period of 28 days or within an additional period 14 of days if applied for, the applicant is considered to have no comment. - (5) If as a result of the objections, comments or representations lodged with a Municipality, additional information regarding the application are required by the Municipality, the information must be supplied within the further period as may be agreed upon between the applicant and the Municipality. - (6) If the applicant does not provide the information within the timeframes contemplated in subsection (5), section 88(2) to (5) with the necessary changes, applies.

-103 Written assessment of application
+104Written assessment of application